Weekly Announcements

 Deadline to apply for Summer 2026: 4/8/26

-Applications are being accepted for the Internship in Applied, School, and Community Psychology (830:493/494) for the Spring and Summer 2026 semesters.
+Applications are being accepted for the Internship in Applied, School, and Community Psychology (830:493/494) for the Summer 2026 semester.
 The application is available here:

 https://docs.google.com/document/d/1hhZL_j6sCWaOazkgMZro5UtMULBa7sDAzC9tr95gb28/edit?usp=sharing